bghira/SimpleTuner/OPTIONS.md

                         should be a JSON file with the following format:
                         {"url": "https://your.webhook.url", "webhook_type":
                         "discord"}}
+  --webhook_reporting_interval WEBHOOK_REPORTING_INTERVAL
+                        When using 'raw' webhooks that receive structured data, you can specify a reporting interval here for training progress updates to be sent at.
+This does not impact 'discord' webhook types.
   --report_to REPORT_TO
                         The integration to report the results and logs to.
                         Supported platforms are `"tensorboard"` (default),